 Members of the Kensington Labour Action Team

 Kensington Labour Party covers the new Kensington constituency set up as a result of Boundary Commission changes that came into effect in 2010.
 The constituency is made up of 13 northern and central wards of the Royal Borough of Kensington and Chelsea.
-This is set to change in September 2013 as ward boundaries will be changed; this is the subject of a consultation by the Boundaries Commission until June.
+This changed in September 2013 as ward boundaries were altered to take demographic change into account – southern wards lost one, we gained one in the north.

 Labour is the main opposition to the Conservatives in the parliamentary constituency and on the Borough Council.
 In the 2010 General Election, Labour’s candidate Sam Gurney, came second to Conservative MP Sir Malcolm Rifkind, beating the Lib Dems into third place.

 On the Council, Labour holds twelve seats and is the majority party in North Kensington.

 Labour speaks up for residents in the north of the Borough and campaigns on housing, education and childcare, and for better provision for young people and pensioners.
 It was at the forefront of the campaign to stop Kensington Housing Trust pulling down Wornington Green estate without proper consultation with residents.
 Labour councillors have defended the rights of social tenants throughout the Borough and ensures that they are consulted on the Council’s plans to ‘regenerate’ social housing.
 They also made the case over many years for a new secondary school in North Kensington which is now coming to fruition – albeit in a location some are unhappy with.